dess-mannheim/SurveyGen/docs/guides/tutorial1.md

 )
 ```

 Let's take a look at our current prompts.
 Depending on how we conduct the interview, the prompts will contain all questions or just one of them.
-For now let's look at the prompt if we ask each question in a new context.
+For now let's assume we give each question in a new context.

 ```python
 system_prompt, prompt = interviews[0].get_prompt_for_interview_type()